webpro-nl/knip/README.md

 ## Compilers

 Knip v2 introduces compilers which allows to include files that are not JavaScript or TypeScript in the process of finding unused or missing dependencies.
+For instance, `.mdx`, `.vue` and `.svelte` files come to mind.

 Currently this is only supported by using `knip.js` or `knip.ts`.
 Provide a `compilers` object in the configuration where each key represents the extension and the value is a function that takes the contents of these files as input and